ZehMatt/7dtd-WalkerSim2/README.md

  - Grouping together in herds
  - Staying near Points of Interest (POIs)
  - Wandering freely based on environmental factors
+ - Reacting to sounds like gunfire, explosions, and breaking materials

 Agents move constantly within the simulation, completely independent of whether players are nearby.
 Only when they come close to a player will they cross into the real game world as actual zombies.

+### Sound Awareness

+Virtual zombies react to the sounds you make in the game world.
+Gunshots, explosions, and breaking materials draw zombies toward the source of the noise.
+This means your actions have lasting consequences - fire a gun in an area, and zombies will converge on that location even if they can't spawn immediately.
+When you return later, you might find a horde waiting where you made noise before.

 Below is a visual example of the simulation in action (sped up 16x for better demonstration):